Logo

 Our Dallas car accident lawyers can’t file a claim if we don’t know which insurance company to file with, so we will also have to request a copy of the truck driver’s liability insurance policy.
 We will review it to determine how much coverage is available and if you are entitled to compensation.

-Compensation Available After An 18-Wheeler Accident
+Compensation Available After a Truck Accident

 Depending on the situation, you may be entitled to recover financial compensation.
 Examples of the compensation you may be entitled to include:

-• Medical expenses – You could be reimbursed for your past and current medical expenses, such as the ambulance ride, emergency room visit, hospital bills, doctor’s bills, and medications.
+• Medical expensesYou could be reimbursed for past and current medical expenses, such as ambulance rides, emergency room visits, hospital bills, doctor’s bills, and medications.

 • Future medical expenses — If your accident has left you suffering from injuries requiring long-term care or therapy, you may be entitled to compensation for your recovery treatment.
 That could include physical therapy, rehabilitation therapy, and even assistive devices, for example, a wheelchair.

-• Loss of future earning capacity – If you have suffered injuries from the accident that make it impossible to continue working to your full capacity, you may also be entitled to compensation for a loss of future income.
+• Loss of future earning capacity If you have suffered injuries from the accident that make it impossible to continue working to your full capacity, you may also be entitled to compensation for a loss of future income.

-• Pain and suffering – An experienced attorney can also help you recover compensation for your pain and suffering following a serious accident.
+• Pain and suffering An experienced attorney can also help you recover compensation for your pain and suffering following a serious accident.

-• Mental anguish – Mental and emotional trauma experienced from the crash, such as anxiety, fear, post-traumatic stress disorder (PTSD), depression, and distress.
+• Mental anguish Mental and emotional trauma experienced from the crash, such as anxiety, fear, post-traumatic stress disorder (PTSD), depression, and distress.

 • Physical impairment or disfigurement – Permanent scarring, disfigurement, or loss of use of a body part.

-• Loss of consortium – Intangible injuries suffered by the victim’s spouse from being deprived of comfort, affection, companionship, assistance, society, or sexual relations.
+• Loss of consortium Intangible injuries suffered by the victim’s spouse from being deprived of comfort, affection, companionship, assistance, society, or sexual relations.

 Their offer will typically be low and not nearly enough to cover all the expenses that may arise following your accident.
-An experienced Dallas truck accident lawyer knows how they play their game and can ensure they don’t exploit you.
+An experienced Dallas truck accident lawyer knows how they play their insurance claims game and can ensure they don’t exploit you.

 Need a Dallas area truck accident attorney?
 Schedule your FREE consultation today

-Most Common Causes of Truck Accidents
+Recurrent Causes of Truck Accidents

 Various factors can come into play regarding why and how truckers cause serious accidents.
 However, the trucking company could be to blame if they negligently hire an unlicensed, unqualified, or inexperienced driver.
 Third parties, such as a parts manufacturer, could also be liable for designing or manufacturing a defective part that malfunctioned.